Algorithms – Lets Get Started

 Types of Algorithms:

-There are different types of algorithms which can can study but for the shake of this course we will focus on few specific types of algorithms.
+There are different types of algorithms which we can study but for the shake of this course we will focus on few specific types of algorithms.
 Understanding these algorithms is essential for developing efficient and effective solutions in programming and computer science and will eventually help you in your job interviews.

 Sorting Algorithms: